 If you’ve made it this far, you’ve probably established pretty good control of the vertical pulling pattern while controlling ribcage and pelvis position in some of the regressions.
 Now it’s time to progress them to more difficult exercises.
 I like to start people with isometric chin-ups and then progress to isometric + slow eccentric variations and will often go no further with some people.
 I often use these variations even with people who can do full chin-ups because these variations train the low traps and anterior core much more than pull-ups do because most people will struggle with keeping a neutral position on full pull-ups.
 Most people will do the full movements with a very lat dominant extended strategy without abdominal opposition.
 This is clearly not what we want for long term thorax and scapula health and function.
 The iso holds and slow eccentrics force the athlete to use their abdominals to keep the ribs down, in, and back while getting the low traps to truly retract the scapula on a stable and neutral thorax instead of using the lats to drive the entire thorax into system extension

-Reaching is important, but proper retraction and depression is important too.
-We need to learn to retract the scapula on a stable thorax during pulling variations if we want to maintain a well balanced system that can easily shut off and maintain movement variability.
-We must first get full rib internal rotation, and then must learn how to move a scapula through a FULL range of motion of retraction, depression, and downward rotation as well as protraction, elevation, and upward rotation for full function of the thorax and scapula.
+Reaching is important, but proper retraction and depression are important too.
+We need to learn to retract the scapula on a stable thorax during pulling variations if we want to maintain a well-balanced system that can easily shut off and maintain movement variability.
+We must first get full rib internal rotation and then must learn how to move a scapula through a FULL range of motion of retraction, depression, and downward rotation as well as protraction, elevation, and upward rotation for full function of the thorax and scapula.
 This requires abdominal control to keep the ribs down with serratus and low traps to move the scapula on a stable thorax.
 Coaching athletes to pull down aggressively and use a “big back” strategy is probably doing more harm than good.
-We need for first get into a more neutral position with out pelvis and ribcage and then must learn how to move our scaps through a full range of motion of retraction and protraction instead of just locking them down for optimal shoulder function and health.
+We need to first get into a more neutral position without pelvis and ribcage and then must learn how to move our scaps through a full range of motion of retraction and protraction instead of just locking them down for optimal shoulder function and health.